 We won’t experience 100 years of progress in the 21st century—it will be more like 20,000 years of progress (at today’s rate).
 The “returns,” such as chip speed and cost-effectiveness, also increase exponentially.
 There’s even exponential growth in the rate of exponential growth.
 Within a few decades, machine intelligence will surpass human intelligence, leading to The Singularity (2001)

 The rate of technological growth was fairly flat until the Industrial Revolution.
-Once it began, the rate at which technology evolved became very exponential, and continues to this day.
+Once it began, the rate at which technology evolved became very exponential, and continues to this very day.
 If humanity were to view the Digital Revolution (the late 20th century) in the same manner, the assumption that a Singularity will occur in our lifetime becomes increasingly more likely.

-In order for the Singularity to occur before 2047, a few milestones need to be achieved.
+In order for the Singularity to occur before 2047, a few milestones must first be achieved.
 This path is based on resources, or technologies, becoming available to the populace in an almost infinite supply and are only a handful of many different possibilities.
 The first milestone would be to have 5 billion people on the planet connected to the Internet with speeds greater than 10mbps.
 Once the infrastructure is established, it is likely that this will happen before 2025.
 The second milestone would be a worldwide capacity of 1 terawatts of photovoltaic energy.
 Again, infrastructure needs to be established, however, this energy source will decrease human dependence on finite natural resources.
 This can be expected sometime around 2030.
 The third milestone would to have 90 percent of the world’s population living in developed countries, as determined by a UN Human Development Index greater than .8000 (equivalent to the United States in the 1960’s).
 Through worldwide efforts, and the advancement of technology, this should be reached by 2035.
 The last milestone would be an artificial intelligence that can pass the Turing Test.
 Developed by Alan Turing, the Turing Test is specifically designed to test the responses of a machine.
 Instead of testing to find the correct answer, Turing examines how humanlike a response is and whether or not a machine can imitate a human.
 Effective imitation, which also imposes more thought like functions, is estimated to be achieved around 2040.
 Although there are many different milestones that need to be achieved, the combination of these four will set the world up to be prepared for the likely Singularity.
 (The Futurist, n.d.)

 The possibility of a Singularity is easy to argue, however, it’s just as easy is argue against.
 The most critical aspect of Kurzweil’s theory rests on the Law of Accelerated Returns, yet this law is not a physical one.
 This is an assumption using past technological and scientific progress to predict future progress, a concept that is only valid while true (Allan, 2011).
 It can also be clearly argued that the current level of understanding of the brain is in no way ready, nor will it be anytime soon, for the levels of reverse engineering needed to incite a Singularity (Hartsfield, 2013).
 Lastly, most mainstream support for technological progress is dependent on hardware advancements.
 However, just as the hardware needs to be developed, so too does the software that runs on it, and not just artificial intelligence (Allan, 2011).
-If a Singularity is to be achieved by Kurzweil’s and Vinge’s predictions, these hurdles need to be overcome.
+If a Singularity is to be achieved by Kurzweil’s and Vinge’s predictions, these hurdles need to be addressed.

 Technological progress will bring with it a Singularity.
 When it will happen is up for debate, with multiple trends leading in very different directions.
 Will it be a single event like a machine gaining consciousness, or will it be a decade long process of engineering a brain?
 No one quite knows, nor can it be accurately calculated.
 However, whether it’s the technological demise proposed by Vinge or, more likely, the biological transformation put forth by Kurzweil, “we are the last.
 The last generation to be unaugmented.
 The last generation to be intellectually alone.
 The last generation to be limited by our bodies” (Beight & Reddell, n.d.).